 - Any individual may submit a written comment via written letter or email to be signed in and read by the Chairperson and/or distributed at the quarterly CESEC meeting during the public comment period.
 Written comments may be up to 600 words.

 - All written comments must be received by at CESEC@dpi.nc.gov or Danyelle Sanders, Exceptional Children Division, 6356 Mail Service Center, Raleigh, NC 27699-6356 by 4 pm, 10 business days prior to the quarterly CESEC meeting.
 Any comments submitted after that time will be read and/or distributed at a later date.

 - Written comment must include the name, address, email address if available, and county of residence of the individual submitting the comment.

 - Written comments should be factual, objective and related to the mission of the CESEC.

 - Written comments must maintain confidentiality and privacy standards.

 If special assistance is needed to participate in the public comment period, every effort will be made to provide the appropriate accommodation.
 When requesting accommodations for public comment, please allow no less than 10 business days’ notice prior to the scheduled meeting.
-Contact the CESEC at CESEC@dpi.nc.gov or Danyelle Sanders, Exceptional Children Division, 6356 Mail Service Center, Raleigh, NC 27699-6356 or (984) 236-2574
+Contact the CESEC at CESEC@dpi.nc.gov or Danyelle Sanders, Office of Exceptional Children, 6356 Mail Service Center, Raleigh, NC 27699-6356 or (984) 236-2574